Board of Trustee Accountability Data

 4. Total the resulting four numbers (ratio scores) to reach the single CFI score.

-Data illustrate UMS is close to its benchmark but fluctuating above and below the benchmark over time, and has had a trend downward for six years.
+Data illustrate UMS is close to its benchmark, fluctuating above and below the benchmark over time, and has had a trend downward for six years.

 UMS has a AA- Standard and Poors debt rating; meaning UMS has a very high capacity to repay its loans due to financial position and attitude towards repaying debt.
 UMS is considered to have a very low chance of defaulting.
 A “stable outlook” means that a rating is not likely to change.

 Data illustrate net revenue of student fees, auxiliary, and appropriation over time.
 The data fluctuates between 450 million and 485 million.